GeoNode/geonode/docs/usage/managing_documents/document_metadata.rst

   Click on the blue button :guilabel:`Next >>` to go ahead to the next step.

-3. One the **Optional Metadata** page, complementary information can be added:
+3. On the **Optional Metadata** page, complementary information can be added:

   * The *Edition* to indicate the reference or the source of the document;
   * The *Purpose* of the document and its objectives;